Non-cooperation movement (1971): 1 March

-General Yahya Khan announced the adjournment of the National Assembly session on 1 March 1971 at 1:50 PM (UTC+6) on 1 March 1971, following a threat by Zulfikar Ali Bhutto, the leader of Pakistan's second largest party, Pakistan People's Party.
+General Yahya Khan announced the adjournment of the National Assembly session on 1 March 1971 at 1:50 PM (UTC+6) on 1 March 1971, following a threat by Zulfikar Ali Bhutto, the leader of Pakistan's second largest party, the Pakistan People's Party.

-During this announcement, the ongoing cricket match between International XI vs BCCP at the Dacca Stadium was stopped in the face of public protests.
+During this announcement, the ongoing cricket match between International XI and BCCP at the Dacca Stadium was stopped in the face of public protests.
 The student crowd went into a spontaneous movement without any guidance from Sheikh Mujibur Rahman.
 The students first gathered in groups at Battala of the University of Dacca and decided to hold a public meeting at Paltan Maidan.

-On that day, the members of the Awami League parliamentary party including Sheikh Mujibur Rahman were busy drafting the constitution based on the 6 points at Hotel Purbani, so the angry crowd gathered in front of the hotel.
+On that day, the members of the Awami League parliamentary party, including Sheikh Mujibur Rahman, were busy drafting the constitution based on the 6 points at Hotel Purbani, so the angry crowd gathered in front of the hotel.
 There, the crowd burned the Pakistani flag and pictures of Muhammad Ali Jinnah.
 Sheikh Mujibur Rahman then held a press conference and advised everyone to continue the movement peacefully.
 He simultaneously announced a hartal until 2 pm on 2 and 3 March and decided to hold a public meeting at the Race Course Maidan on 7 March.

-That evening, Muhammad Iqbal Hall and Muhammad Ali Jinnah Hall of Dacca University were renamed as Shahid Sergeant Zahurul Haque Hall and Surya Sen Hall respectively.
+That evening, Muhammad Iqbal Hall and Muhammad Ali Jinnah Hall of Dacca University were renamed as Shahid Sergeant Zahurul Haque Hall and Surya Sen Hall, respectively.

 On this day, under the instruction of Sheikh Mujibur Rahman, Nur-e-Alam Siddiqui, Shajahan Siraj, A. S. M. Abdur Rab, and Abdul Kuddas Makhan founded the Swadhin Bangla Chhatra Sangram Parishad (lit.
 'Independent Bengal Student Struggle Council') in the afternoon after a secret meeting.